marb08/shaky/README.md

     usage: shaky.py [-h] [-d MINUTES]

     optional arguments:
-      -h, --help            Let's shake that mouse, default will jitter the mouse for an undefined amount of time -d MINUTES, --duration MINUTES
+      -h, --help                            Show this help message and exit
-                            Set the duration of the Mouse jitter in minutes
+      -d MINUTES, --duration MINUTES        Set the duration of the Mouse jitter in minutes

      $> python shaky.py -d 5
-     $> python shaky.py #Free mode
+     $> python shaky.py                     Default mode will jitter the mouse for an undefined amount of time until either Ctrl + C or mouse move is detected

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.